ca1o19c/ca1o19c/README.md

 ## :speech_balloon: Info

 #### Hello :wave:
 I've been building my career as a software developer for the backend.
-Currently working with Java and Spring Boot.
+Currently working with Java, Spring Boot and .NET.
 Working on specific projects using microservices, hexagonal architecture and event-oriented.
 Integration parttners: Rest, GraphQL, API Gateway, Event Hub and Service Mesh.
 Cloud: AWS, Azure.
 I'm always learning about the technologies I work with, and i'm aware of the new technologies that might be useful in the future.

 <div align="center">
   <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=ca1o19c&layout=compact&theme=radical"/>